Toby Knight (rugby union): International career

-Knight has represented England at age-group level, including a call-up to the England U18s when he was just 17.
-He was also part of the England U20s squad for the 2022 Six Nations and their subsequent summer series that year.
-During the U20s Six Nations, Knight captained England on several occasions, notably on his debut appearance against Scotland U20s, when he scored two tries on the way to a 41–24 victory.
+Knight has represented England at age-group level, receiving a call-up to the England U18s when he was just 17.
+He was also part of the England U20s squad for the 2022 U20s Six Nations Championship.
+During the tournament, Knight captained England on several occasions, notably including his debut appearance against Scotland U20s, when he scored two tries on the way to a 41–24 victory.
+Later that same year, he featured for England in the U20s Summer Series.